LQ67-67/Music-Management-System/README.md

 ## Known Limitations (Recommended)

-- Plaintext passwords are not recommended in production environments and should be hashed and salted (such as BCrypt).
 - The current DB configuration is written dead in code, so it is recommended to change it to an environment variable or configuration file.
 - Upload resources directly to 'src/main/resources', which is more suitable for development environments.
 If you need to publish, it is recommended to have a separate external storage directory.